 Under Dr. Rao’s leadership, VCU’s place among national research universities has continued to rise, with 27 graduate and first-professional programs ranked among the best in the nation by U.S. News, including the nation’s number one sculpture program and number one nurse anesthesia program.

 David Ryan, M.D.

 Chief of Hematology/Oncology, Massachusetts General Hospital Cancer Center, clinical director of the Gosnell Center for Gastrointestinal Cancers Massachusetts General Hospital Cancer Center and associate professor of medicine at Harvard Medical School

 Dr. Shafer is a hematologist-oncologist and clinical researcher at VCU Massey Cancer Center specializing in lymphoma and leukemia.
-She has served as the local principle investigator for multiple phase 2 and phase 3 pharmaceutical and cooperative group clinical trials, in addition to leading several investigator-initiated phase 2 clinical trials.
+She has served as the local principle investigator for multiple phase 2 and 3 pharmaceutical and cooperative group clinical trials, in addition to leading several investigator-initiated phase 2 clinical trials.

-Dr. Shafer received her medical degree from Chicago College of Osteopathic Medicine, completed a residency in internal medicine at Loyola University and a fellowship in hematology-oncology at Fox Chase Cancer Center.
+Dr. Shafer received her medical degree from the Chicago College of Osteopathic Medicine, completed a residency in internal medicine at Loyola University and a fellowship in hematology-oncology at Fox Chase Cancer Center.

 Dr. Stone is nationally recognized for his translational and clinical research concerning blood and bone marrow malignancies including acute leukemia, myeloproliferative disorders and myelodysplastic syndrome (MDS), a bone marrow failure state that may convert to leukemia.